Peace and Prosperity

 Calm Before the Storm

-Rebellion rocked the close of the 18th century, and the dawn of the 19th witness the forced union of Ireland to England, effectively giving birth to the United Kingdom of England and Ireland.
+Rebellion rocked the close of the eighteenth century, and the dawn of the 19th witnessed the forced union of Ireland to England, effectively giving birth to the United Kingdom of England and Ireland.
 Interestingly, business for renowned Dublin furniture makers and designers such as George Murry and Mack Williams & Gibton boomed, as the predominantly Protestant upper class continued to prosper.